Your bins

 Silver food waste caddy collection

-• Use your indoor kitchen caddy to put food waste in, then empty the contents of your indoor caddy into your silver outdoor caddy
+• Use your indoor kitchen caddy to put food waste in, then empty the contents of your indoor caddy into your silver outdoor caddy.

-• You can put your larger silver outdoor caddy out weekly for collection along with either your blue recycling bin, brown garden bin or green rubbish bin
+• You can put your larger silver outdoor caddy out weekly for collection along with either your blue recycling bin, brown garden bin or green rubbish bin.

-Your silver food waste caddy collection day
+Your outdoor food waste caddy collection day

 Please do not place your indoor caddy out for collection.